jwplayer/jwplayer-documentation/docs/customization/css-skinning/skins_creating.md

-# Introduction
+# Custom Skins

-Customizing JW Player is made easier with JW Player 7's updated CSS-based skinnng model.
+Customizing JW Player is made easier with JW Player 7's updated CSS-based skinning model.
 Gone are the days of JW6's XML and base64 images.
 Here to stay is dynamic, customizable CSS.
 For information regarding [our own complimentary skins](http://www.jwplayer.com/products/jwplayer/skins/), please see [Using JW Player Skins](http://support.jwplayer.com/customer/portal/articles/1406968-using-jw-player-skins).
 For more advanced users, the below page will explain how to create your own custom skin, and load it into your JW Player.

 ## Creating your Style